-Subsequently, the machine reboots and the graphical user interface for WS03 to complete the second phase of the its installation kicks in.
+Subsequently, the machine restarts and the graphical user interface for WS03 to complete the second phase of the its installation kicks in.

 As an aside, this is where Red Hat's VirtManager front end for Xen needs improvement because an user often experiences problems during the second phase installation procedure.
 The CD or DVD media device often disconnects in a second phase install when using VirtManager, forcing the GNU/Linux Red Hat and derivatives user to use Xen command line directives to proceed with the second phase of an install.

 In due time the installation finishes and the proprietary colorful logo is displayed, alerting the user that WS03 is about to allow him/her to log in.